braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 Control variant distribution may only be decreased after launch.
 {% endalert %}

 Keep in mind the following permissible post-launch Canvas edits depending on which workflow your Canvas was created with.
-If your Canvas uses the original Canvas workflow, you will need to clone to Canvas Flow first in order to perform post-launch edits.
+If your Canvas uses the original Canvas workflow, you'll need to clone to Canvas Flow first in order to perform post-launch edits.

 {% tabs local %}
 {% tab Canvas Flow %}